de Rham Theory for Tame Stacks and Schemes with Linearly Reductive Singularities: de Rham Theory for Schemes with Isolated Linearly Reductive Singularities

-the lemma follows. \end{proof} Unfortunately, we cannot quite deduce from Lemma \ref{l:KVlemma} a general Kodaira Vanishing result.
+Unfortunately, we cannot quite deduce from Lemma \ref{l:KVlemma} a general Kodaira Vanishing result.
 Following Deligne and Illusie, we would like to show that if $M$ is a projective scheme of dimension $d$ with isolated linearly reductive singularities and $\mathcal{L}$ is an ample line bundle on $M$, then $H^t(j_*\Omega_{M^0/S}^s\otimes\mathcal{L}^{-p^m})=0$ for $m$ sufficiently large.
 Lemma \ref{l:KVlemma} would then imply that $m$ can be taken to be 1.
 The issue is that the vanishing of these cohomology groups for $m$ large enough is not clear.
 Under certain hypothesis, however, we obtain a vanishing theorem. \begin{proposition} Let $M$ be a projective scheme of dimension $d$ with isolated linearly reductive singularities.
 Let $\mathcal{L}$ be an ample line bundle on $M$.
-If the $j_*\Omega_{M^0/S}^s$ are Cohen-Macaulay for all $s$, then
+If the stack $\mf{X}$ of Theorem \ref{prop:cslrs} lifts mod $p^2$ and the $j_*\Omega_{M^0/S}^s$ are Cohen-Macaulay for all $s$, then

 for all $s+t<\inf(d,p)$. \end{proposition} \begin{proof} By Lemma \ref{l:KVlemma}, we need only prove that $H^t(j_*\Omega_{M^0/S}^s\otimes\mathcal{L}^{-p^m})=0$ for $m$ sufficiently large.
 Grothendieck Duality shows